 02 Design brief

-The arrangement of the programme and priority of spaces, should address the end users requirements, and can help to define either functional or aesthetic concepts.
+The arrangement of the program and priority of spaces, should address the end users requirements, and can help to define either functional or aesthetic concepts.

 For example, there could be a play on exposure and shelter, living and utilitarian, public and private, life style and personality.

 Lastly every project should have a narrative… the story behind its inception.

 This can be based on the client, setting, requirements or use for example.
 For an architect working on a live project this is often based on the facts presented to them during the projects appraisal and briefing, whereas for an architecture student who often works on hypothetical projects, this may need be to created if it is not provided.